 Posterior fixation technique selection requires significant review by neurosurgeon or orthopedic spine surgeon.
 It takes into consideration a variety of factors including surgeon experience, fracture location, vertebral artery location, biomechanical suitability, and anatomical variations.
 Vascular imaging is mandatory to illustrate the location of the vertebral artery in the V2 and V3 segments.
 Patient’s overall functional status, medical optimization, and bone health must be evaluated in the operative decision-making.
 This includes consideration for type-II odontoid fractures.

 High spine cervical fractures are not uncommon and usually associated with other injuries as well.
-These fractures are best managed by a multidisciplinary team that includes a trauma surgeon, orthopedic surgeon, neurosurgeon, emergency department physician, radiologist and a neurologist.
+These fractures are best managed by an interprofessional team that includes a trauma surgeon, orthopedic surgeon, neurosurgeon, emergency department physician, radiologist and a neurologist.
 The treatment options include conservative management, cervical orthosis, halo-vest orthosis, and surgical procedures.
 The patients are usually monitored by neurosurgery nurses in an ICU setting.
 The outlook depends on the presence of a neurological deficit on presentation, age of patient, other associated injuries and head trauma.
 Isolated high cervical spine injuries which are not displaced have a good prognosis.

 |||Montemurro N,Perrini P,Mangini V,Galli M,Papini A, The Y-shaped trabecular bone structure in the odontoid process of the axis: a CT scan study in 54 healthy subjects and biomechanical considerations.
 Journal of neurosurgery.
 Spine.
 2019 Feb 1; [PubMed PMID: 30717040]|